mvescovo/build-it-bigger/README.md

     - stop the backend

 # Install
+To run the app in debug mode:

+- select "jokes_backend" in the run configuration menu and start the backend
+- when the backend is started you can run the app in debug mode

 To run the app in release mode:

 - generate a keystore and place it in the root of the project.